 So given the massive data implications of personalized medicine, the companies that may dominate in the space are likely to combine the medical rigour and research scale of large drug companies, with the information processing and data analytics of software or cloud computing giants.
 In fact, by the time life extension becomes a reality — the merger of an IBM and a Pfizer may be seen as the logical conclusion to a trend that began with Google co-funding a life extension project, Calico, with pharma giant AbbVie.

 Immortality As A Service

 One possible way that longevity could be made affordable will be to structure it as subscription service.
-Your monthly charges may vary depending on your individual condition, conformity to certain lifestyle parameters, and how early you begin preventive treatments.
-‘Immortality as a service’ providers will monitor their clients very closely - most likely using technology that evolved from today’s mobile bio-informatics apps.
-So be warned - unhealthy lifestyle choices or dangerous physical hobbies are likely to be met with severe subscription rate hikes or even a cancellation of service.
+Your monthly charges may vary depending on your individual condition, your conformity to certain lifestyle parameters, and how early you begin preventive treatments.
+‘Immortality as a service’ providers will monitor their clients very closely — most likely using technology that evolved from today’s mobile bio-informatics apps.

 P2P Meat Markets